 2. Databases are sufficiently updated with data for the year 2019

-An important aspect of your transfer pricing documentation are benchmark studies.
+An important aspect of your transfer pricing documentation are transfer pricing benchmarking studies.
 The OECD Guidelines state that benchmark studies should be renewed every 3 year and recommend performing a financial update of the financials of the comparables each year.
 Having up-to-date benchmark studies is crucial in properly substantiating the arm’s length nature of the pricing of intercompany transactions.

 As sufficient financial data for the year 2019 have recently become available in databases, this is a good moment to renew or update your benchmark studies.